Canonical graph decompositions via local separations: Local separations

+Even if the set $X$ in \cref{FirstLiftOfLocSep} is $r$-tomic, the $r$-tomic set $\hat X$ can be much larger than $X$. \cref{fig:rlocally1sheetednecessary} below shows an example where $\hat X$ is infinite but $X$ is finite.
+Also $G_r$ has more $r$-local components at $\hat X$ than $G$ has at $X$ in this example.
+Hence, $G_r$ has $r$-local separations with separator $\hat X$ that do not project to $r$-local separations of $G$.

+However, it turns out that the latter problem will go away when we solve the former: if we require that $\hat X$ is no larger than $X$, then $r$-local separations of $G_r$ with separator $\hat X$ do project to $r$-local separations of $G$ (\cref{ProjectionLocalSeparation}).

-Recall that a lift of $X\se V(G)$ to $G_r$ means a vertex-set $\hat X\se V(G_r)$ such that $p_r$ restricts to a bijection $\hat X\to X$.
-The following lemmas consider lifts that are $r$-locally clopen.
-However, not every $X\se V(G)$ has a lift that is $r$-locally clopen.
+Recall that a lift of $X\se V(G)$ to $G_r$ is a vertex set $\hat X\se V(G_r)$ such that $p_r$ restricts to a bijection $\hat X\to X$.
+The following lemmas consider lifts that are $r$-locally closed.
+However, not every $X\se V(G)$ has a lift that is $r$-locally closed.
 Sufficient conditions will be discussed in \cref{sec:Displacement}.

-\begin{liftlemma}[Local components] Let $X$ be a set of vertices in a connected graph~$G$, and let $\hat X$ be an $r$-locally clopen lift of~$X$ to~$G_r$. \begin{enumerate} \item For every $r$-local component $\hat C$ at $\hat X$ in~$G_r$, the covering $p_r$ restricts to a bijection $\hat C \to C$ to an $r$-local component $C$ at~$X$ in~$G$. \item The above map $\hat C\mapsto C$ is a bijection between the set of $r$-local components at~$\hat X$ in~$G_r$ and the set of $r$-local components at~$X$ in~$G$. \item $\hat C$ is tight (with regard to~$\hat X$) if and only if $C$ is tight (with regard to~$X$), for all~$\hat C$. \end{enumerate} \end{liftlemma}
+\begin{liftlemma}[Local components] Let $X$ be a set of vertices in a connected graph~$G$, and let $\hat X$ be an $r$-locally closed lift of~$X$ to~$G_r$. \begin{enumerate} \item For every $r$-local component $\hat C$ at $\hat X$ in~$G_r$, the covering $p_r$ restricts to a bijection $\hat C \to C$ to an $r$-local component $C$ at~$X$ in~$G$. \item The above map $\hat C\mapsto C$ is a bijection between the set of $r$-local components at~$\hat X$ in~$G_r$ and the set of $r$-local components at~$X$ in~$G$. \item $\hat C$ is tight (with regard to~$\hat X$) if and only if $C$ is tight (with regard to~$X$), for all~$\hat C$. \end{enumerate} \end{liftlemma}